Georgia's 11th congressional district

 Georgia's 11th congressional district is a congressional district in the U.S. state of Georgia.
 The district is currently represented by Republican Barry Loudermilk.
 The district's boundaries have been redrawn following the 2010 census, which granted an additional congressional seat to Georgia.
-The first election using the new district boundaries (listed below) were the 2012 congressional elections.
+The district was redrawn again in 2023, effective for the 2024 election cycle, as well as redrawn again in 2025.

-Located in the northwestern portion of the Atlanta metropolitan area, the district covers the entirety of Bartow and Cherokee counties, as well as northwestern and central Cobb County and the northern "neck" of Fulton County.
-It includes Cartersville, Kennesaw, Marietta, Woodstock, and portions of the city of Atlanta.
+Located in the northwestern portion of the Atlanta metropolitan area, the district covers the entirety of Bartow, Gordon, and Pickens counties, as well as western Cherokee County, and northwestern and central Cobb County.
+It includes Adairsville, Calhoun, Canton, Cartersville, Kennesaw, Woodstock and most of Marietta.